Supporting All Students in Academic Growth

 Family Resource Centers

 Family Resource Centers share a unified mission: to assist families through information and training, and to help families learn to resolve problems through the collaborative efforts of many disciplines within the community (educational, medical, psychological, business and social services).
-Read more about Family Resource Centers and their committment to Tennessee families...
+Read more about Family Resource Centers and their commitment to Tennessee families...

 IEPs, or Individualized Education Programs, outline the learning objectives for students with disabilities.
 The objectives are based upon evaluation of the child and tailored to meet specific learning needs.